Why is friend-loss grief often so isolating?

 Because it is disenfranchised.

-…it can make us feel like we’re “crazy” or “stuck”, or that we’re the only ones who feel this way…
+…we might feel like we’re “crazy” or “stuck”, or that we’re the only ones who feel this way…

 I’M HERE TO TELL YOU: